Yay Panlilio: Later life

-In February 1945, before the time of the Ipo Dam fight, Panlilio had departed Marking's Guerrillas and journeyed to Manila to see her old friend Carlos Romulo.
+In February 1945, before the time of the Ipo Dam fight, Panlilio had left the Marking's Guerrillas and went to Manila to see her old friend Carlos Romulo.
 Marking was enraged that she planned to leave and for her safety she departed in an armored car supplied by the U.S. army.
-In Manila, she lived in a shanty at the Santo Tomas Internment Camp, recently liberated by the American Army but still occupied by many American civilians with no place to go.
+In Manila, she lived in a shanty at the Santo Tomas Internment Camp, recently liberated by the Americans but still occupied by many former American civilian internees with no place to go.
 Marking followed her to Santo Tomas and her friends hid her.
-She met her half-brother, Raymond Corpus, a corporal in the U.S. Army, in Santo Tomas.
+She reunited with her half-brother, Raymond Corpus, a corporal in the U.S. Army, in Santo Tomas.
 He persuaded her to return to the United States.
 On 2 April 1945, she and her three children left Manila on the SS John Lykes.
-Among the passengers were two Americans who had worked in the resistance and would become both famous and controversial: Margaret Utinsky and Claire Phillips.
+Among the passengers were two Americans who had worked in the resistance and became both famous and controversial: Margaret Utinsky and Claire Phillips.
 Panlilio avoided them.

 Arriving in Los Angeles, Panlilio was placed in a slum hotel by the Red Cross.
 A visiting friend described the hotel as "one of the crummiest she had ever seen."
 Panlilio's response, reflecting her years as a guerrilla, was "It has walls."
 Panlilio and her children initially lived with her mother and step-father in Auburn, California.
 Marking wrote her frequently, informing her that the Yay Regiment was now a brigade and that he wanted her back with him, even sending her 1,250 US dollars contributed by the guerrillas.
 Marking came to the United States in August 1945 and they were married on 11 September 1945 in Mexico (the site being chosen because their marital status with other partners was uncertain).
 They returned to the Philippines, but the marriage did not last.
 Panlilio's memoir, The Crucible, was published in 1950, and she was awarded the Presidential Medal of Freedom by U.S. President Harry S. Truman the same year.
 In 1955, she began writing a column for a magazine in Manila.
 In the 1970s she returned to the United States and died in 1978, "her role as a guerrilla leader...forgotten."